fstnetwork/module-api/API_Reference/Airdrop/locateAirdropTargets.md

   - **`totalAddresses`** \<String>
     - Amount of accounts which are match to the rules.
   - **`totalAirdropAmount`** \<String>
-    - Total amount(add each rule's `amount`) of the item(Smart Token/Voucher) to drop.
+    - Total amount(addition of each rule's `amount`) of the item(Smart Token/Voucher) to drop.
 The format is Decimaled Number.
   - **`summery`** \<[AirdropLocateResult]!>
     - **`rule`** \<AirdropLocateRule!>
       - **`locateRule`** \<LocateRule>